MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/troubleshooting/debugResource.md

 ---
-ms.date:  06/12/2017
+ms.date: 08/01/2022
 keywords:  dsc,powershell,configuration,setup
 title:  Debugging DSC resources
+description: >
-description: This article shows you how to enable debugging for DSC configurations.
+  This article shows you how to debugging for DSC resources directly and with Invoke-DscResource.
 ---

 # Debugging DSC resources